chaoticgd/wrench/docs/format_spec.md

 - Improved how the first part of the properties gameplay block is stored:
 	- unknown_4c, unknown_50 and unknown_54 are now "ship_colour".
 	- unknown_58 was removed (it is now treated as padding).
+- The tie_ambient_rgbas array has been removed.
+Tie ambient RGBA buffers are now stored in the "ambient_rgbas" field of tie instances.